Name Changing Token Market Capitalization Achieves $3.16 Million (NCT)

-Name Changing Token (CURRENCY:NCT) traded flat against the dollar during the one day period ending at 15:00 PM Eastern on January 22nd.
-Name Changing Token has a total market cap of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last day.
-During the last week, Name Changing Token has traded flat against the dollar.
-One Name Changing Token coin can currently be bought for about $0.0802 or 0.00000141 BTC on major exchanges.
+Name Changing Token (CURRENCY:NCT) traded flat against the dollar during the 1-day period ending at 8:00 AM E.T. on January 25th.
+Name Changing Token has a total market cap of $3.16 million and $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.
+Over the last seven days, Name Changing Token has traded flat against the dollar.
+One Name Changing Token coin can currently be bought for $0.0802 or 0.00000141 BTC on exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.